fiveisprime/az-login/README.md

     2. The `keytar` module, if the running app has installed it
     3. A simple, file-based `crypto` store, for all other cases

 * *serviceClientId* - Provide a custom Azure AD client ID that will be used when presenting the end-user with the consent screen, during an interactive login.
 If unspecified, the "Microsoft Cross Platform CLI" identity will be used, which may be confusing.
+This is an advanced setting and should only be specified if you absolutely know what you're doing.
+Additionally, if this is set, then *serviceTenantId* must also be specified.

+* *serviceTenantId* - The tenant ID associated with the *serviceClientId*, which allows customizing the identity that is displayed when the end-user is doing an interactive login.

 * *serviceName* - Provide a custom service name that will be included in the User Agent string for tracking.
 Defaults to `az-login`.